Vandhana-Mohan/todaysMood/readme.md

 Let's take it step by step.

 First, we could see if we can get the first name only. `String.prototype.split` can give us an array out of string, we just need to tell it when to decide to start a new array element.
-Passing a `' '` separator can do that for us.'
+Passing a `' '` separator can do that for us.

 ```js
 console.log(name.split(" "));